killianlutz/VarFreqOscillator/README.md

 ## Purpose: reproducibility
-This code, written in [`Julia`](https://julialang.org/), is provided to reproduce the figures shown in [this]() paper.
+This code, written in [Julia](https://julialang.org/) version `1.11.6`, is provided to reproduce the figures in [this]() paper.

 ## Getting started
-Create a directory, open the terminal and run
+Open the terminal and run
 ```
 git clone https://github.com/killianlutz/VarFreqOscillator.git
 ```

 ## Reproduce all figures
-There are three steps:
+Assuming Julia is correctly [installed](https://docs.julialang.org/en/v1/manual/installation/), there are three steps:

 - Open a terminal and change directory to this project.
 Your directory now ends with `./VarFreqOscillator`.